 The Virtue of Not Knowing Too Much

-“Sometimes you’re better off not knowing,” I said to a good friend as we sat outside at an inner city cafe sipping coffee.
-He nodded in tacit agreement, without completely understanding what I was trying to say, giving me permission to keep going, not that I particularly need such a wave of the hand to indicate that I can press on.
+“Sometimes you’re better off not knowing,” I said to a good friend as we sat outside at an inner city café sipping coffee.
+He nodded in tacit agreement, without completely understanding what I was on about.

 “Sometimes,” I continued, “if we have too much information it can overwhelm us, it just gives us cause to descend into a slough of despond.”
 This particular friend has reason to have visited too many times such a destination but that’s a story for another time, he’s one of the people who inspires me more than he will ever know.